cjmach/djns-netbeans-integration/README.md

 6. You must check exactly two modules:
   - **The main module**: DJ Native Swing Integration
   - **The native module**: DJ Native Swing Integration - [Your OS/Arch]
-7. Click on the "Install" button and follow the install wizard instructions.
+7. Click on the "Install" button and follow the instructions of the install wizard.

 ## Configuration